St Albans City and DC v International Computers Ltd: Judgment

-Scott Baker J awarded the full sum because the city council was operating on International Computers Ltd's written standard terms of business and so UCTA 1977 section 3 applied.
+Scott Baker awarded the full sum because the city council was operating on International Computers Ltd's written standard terms of business and so UCTA 1977 section 3 applied.
 Sections 6 or 7 also applied and under section 11 the clause was unreasonable.
-Under section 11(4) Scott Baker J highlighted that International Computers Ltd had ample resources and had £50m worldwide product liability insurance.
-Looking at Schedule 2, he said that the council was in a weaker bargaining position because they had financial restraints and were not in the commercial field.
+Under section 11(4) Baker highlighted that International Computers Ltd had ample resources and had £50m worldwide product liability insurance.
+Looking at schedule 2, he said that the council was in a weaker bargaining position because they had financial restraints and were not in the commercial field.
 They had no opportunities of other contracts without the term.
 The council knew of the term and made representations about it.
-He noted (as in The Flamar Pride) that Schedule 2 should be taken into account just as with ss.
+He noted (as in The Flamar Pride) that schedule 2 should be taken into account just as with ss.
 6–7.
 He summed up by saying that the loss of this size is better to fall on the company and not the local population through increased taxes or reduced services.

-The Court of Appeal upheld Scott Baker J's reasoning, but concluded the damages were in fact £484,000 less.
+The Court of Appeal upheld Baker's reasoning, but concluded the damages were in fact £484,000 less.